Skip to content

 Postpartum insomnia, finally get back to sleep

-Yes, these figures are alarming.
+Yes, these numbers are alarming.

 Risk factors for postpartum insomnia

 Postpartum insomnia is a multifactorial disorder .
 It is often influenced by a variety of risk factors.
-To better understand and address this condition in order to find suitable solutions, it is crucial for you to know them:
+To better understand and address this condition in order to find appropriate solutions, it is crucial for you to know them:

 I want it >